9V1KG/soop/README.md

 # Soop
-Satellite Operation Outdoor Planning by 9V1KG
+Satellite Operation Outdoor Planning for ham radio by 9V1KG

 The program calculates the optimal time slot during a day to work as many as possible ham radio satellites.
 Based on your QTH locator and a list of preferred satellites (Norad catalogue numbers), the program